lopes/logbook/content/2021-password-management.md

 ## MFA
 MFA should be enabled for every critical service to provide a better level of security.
 In a perfect world, all accounts would have the MFA enabled, but this requires a lot of effort and since the PM is generating and managing secure passwords (strong and unrepeated), the risk is mitigated for non-critical services.

+{% admonition(type="note", title="Note") %}
-> In this scheme, the PM is a critical service and the cloud storage where the PM's backup is kept is also critical, so both of them should have the MFA enabled.
+In this scheme, the PM is a critical service and the cloud storage where the PM's backup is kept is also critical, so both of them should have the MFA enabled.
+{% end %}

 MFA can be achieved in some ways, for instance: